-Annual Revenue Budget Preparation Requirements
+Annual Revenue Budget Preparation

 - 1.9 The PCC CFO and CC CFO shall determine the format and timetable for the annual budget.
-The format and timetable are to comply with all legal requirements and with other external guidance. - 1.10 The PCC CFO and CC CFO shall prepare detailed budget estimates for the forthcoming financial year in accordance with the agreed timetable.
+The format and timetable is to comply with all legal requirements and with other external guidance. - 1.10 The PCC CFO and CC CFO shall prepare detailed budget estimates for the forthcoming financial year in accordance with the agreed timetable.
 This will identify the base budget, inflation and other commitments, budget changes, risk assessments, efficiencies, savings and service development proposals.
-Budget preparation should take account of legal requirements, Government guidelines, accounting standards, the Treasury Management Code and the Prudential Code and reflect medium term financial planning requirements. - 1.11 The PCC CFO and CC CFO shall ensure that a robust review is undertaken and documented (be that through a business case or forming part of the annual Strategic and Financial Planning process) for any major project and that proposals undergo an option appraisal that demonstrates the costs and benefits of the project to the service. - 1.12 The results of the appraisal shall provide evidence as to the scheme's viability and inclusion in the proposed revenue budget, including a recommended solution resulting from consideration of the business case and option appraisal. - 1.13 The PCC CFO, in liaison with the CC CFO, shall advise on the adequacy of all reserves and provisions, transfers to or from general balances, earmarked reserves or provisions and ensure that the overall budget is balanced. - 1.14 The PCC Chief Executive shall ensure that the PCC's draft precept and council tax requirement is submitted to the PCP in accordance with the statutory timetable. - 1.15 Upon approval of the annual budget and capital programme, the PCC CFO shall submit the Council Tax return to central government and precept requests to appropriate bodies in accordance with the legal requirement. - 1.16 The PCC CFO and CC CFO shall seek to identify opportunities to improve economy, efficiency and effectiveness, and value for money during the preparation of the budget and on a continuous basis throughout the year.
+Budget preparation should take account of legal requirements, Government guidelines, accounting standards, the Treasury Management Code and the Prudential Code and reflect medium term financial planning requirements. - 1.11 The PCC CFO and CC CFO shall ensure that a business case is prepared for any major project and that proposals undergo an option appraisal that demonstrates the costs and benefits of the project to the service. - 1.12 The results of the appraisal shall provide evidence as to the scheme's viability and inclusion in the proposed revenue budget, including a recommended solution resulting from consideration of the business case and option appraisal. - 1.13 The PCC CFO, in liaison with the CC CFO, shall advise on the adequacy of all reserves and provisions, transfers to or from general balances, earmarked reserves or provisions and ensure that the overall budget is balanced. - 1.14 The PCC Chief Executive shall ensure that the PCC's draft precept and council tax requirement is submitted to the PCP in accordance with the statutory timetable. - 1.15 Upon approval of the annual budget and capital programme, the PCC CFO shall submit the Council Tax return to central government and precept requests to appropriate bodies in accordance with the legal requirement. - 1.16 The PCC CFO and CC CFO shall seek to identify opportunities to improve economy, efficiency and effectiveness, and value for money during the preparation of the budget and on a continuous basis throughout the year.